Why choose a behaviourist?

 Expertise and Evidence-Based Methods for Effective and Humane Behavioural Solutions

-Equine behaviourists have the expertise to provide horse owners with effective, humane, and safe advice on how to deal with behavioural problems and train their horses.
+Certified equine behaviourists have the expertise to provide horse owners with effective, humane, and safe advice on how to deal with behavioural problems and train their horses.
 These professionals work closely with veterinarians as many behaviour problems have health-related causes or are exacerbated by health issues.
 Thus, behaviourists can help owners prevent such problems from developing and address them appropriately when they arise.